PirateBox-Dev/PirateBoxScripts_Webserver/README.md

 ## Installation
 PirateBox should be in most common repositories soon, but in the meantime you can go to [piratebox.cc/getting_started](https://piratebox.cc/getting_started)

+## Note
+PirateBox is going to be discontinued.
+Read [this forum post](https://forum.piratebox.cc/read.php?9,23070) for more information.

 <!--### Installing unstable (development version)